thegrinder/rr-notifications/README.md

   </div>
 );

-export default notificationFactory(YourCustomNotification);
+export default rrNotificationFactory(YourCustomNotification);
 ```

-## reduxNotificationsFactory
+## rrContainerFactory

-reduxNotificationsFactory is a higher order function that accepts a wrapped Notification component (see above) and a number of options.
+rrContainerFactory is a higher order function that accepts a wrapped Notification component (see above) and a number of options.
 It creates a container for the notifications according to the options you pass.

 ### Options